 3. Cad Bane.
 That hatted killer for hire from Duros has some great scenes in this episode.
 Newly escaped from prison life on Coruscant with the aide of snidey Moralo Eval and a disguised Obi-Wan Kenobi, his place in the pantheon of great STAR WARS villains is well and truly assured, not just in this episode but the ones that bookend this particular four-part storyline, proving cruel, cunning and full of surprises.
 I loved the moment in The Box where he killed one of the Hammerhead bounty hunters in order to finally get his beloved old hat back!

 5. The Ralph McQuarrie influence.
-Obi-Wan gets to wear some cool bounty hunter gear, most notably a helmet that's a fine tribute to the legacy of the late, great artist and his early designs for a STAR WARS II super soldier Stomtrooper/ Boba Fett.
-Such choice creative revisitation decisions from the shows modern behind the scenes team help ramp up THE CLONE WARS respectability with fans/critics even more.
+Obi-Wan gets to wear some cool bounty hunter gear, most notably a helmet that's a fine tribute to the legacy of the late, great artist and his early designs for a STAR WARS II super soldier Stormtrooper/ Boba Fett.
+Such choice creative revisitation decisions from the show's modern behind the scenes team ramp-up THE CLONE WARS respectability with fans/critics even more.

 Get hold of THE CLONE WARS Season Four on Blu-ray and DVD here: